Home > Analyses > Healthcare > Moderna, Inc.

 |---|---|

-| Messenger RNA (mRNA) Medicines | Therapeutics and vaccines based on messenger RNA technology targeting infectious diseases, cancer, and rare diseases. |
+| Messenger RNA (mRNA) Medicines | Therapeutics and vaccines using mRNA technology targeting infectious diseases, cancer, and rare conditions. |

-| Respiratory Vaccines | Vaccines for COVID-19, flu, respiratory syncytial virus, Endemic HCoV, and hMPV+PIV3. |
+| Respiratory Vaccines | Vaccines for COVID-19, flu, respiratory syncytial virus, endemic HCoV, and hMPV+PIV3. |

-| Latent Vaccines | Vaccines targeting cytomegalovirus, Epstein-Barr virus, HIV, herpes simplex virus, and varicella-zoster virus. |
+| Latent Vaccines | Vaccines for cytomegalovirus, Epstein-Barr virus, HIV, herpes simplex virus, and varicella-zoster. |

 | Public Health Vaccines | Vaccines for Zika and Nipah viruses. |

-| Cancer Vaccines | Personalized cancer vaccines, KRAS, and checkpoint vaccines. |
+| Cancer Vaccines | Personalized cancer vaccines including KRAS and checkpoint inhibitors. |

-| Systemic and Localized Therapeutics | Includes systemic secreted and cell surface therapeutics, localized regenerative, systemic intracellular, and inhaled pulmonary treatments. |
+| Systemic Therapeutics | Systemic secreted and cell surface therapeutics, including immuno-oncology and regenerative therapies. |

 Main Competitors